Manning Lee Stokes

-Manning Lee Stokes (June 21, 1911 – January 5, 1976) was an American novelist who worked under a large number of pseudonyms.
-He specialized in pulp fiction, especially in the genres of mystery, detective fiction, westerns, sleaze, spy fiction and science fiction.
-Stokes is also notable as one of the innovators of the graphic novel.
+Manning Lee Stokes (June 21, 1911 – January 5, 1976) was an American novelist who used a large number of pseudonyms.
+He specialized in paperback fiction, especially in the genres of mystery, detective fiction, westerns, spy fiction and science fiction.
+Stokes is also notable as one of the innovators of graphic novels.

 Early life

 On 21 June 1911, Stokes was born in St. Louis, Missouri.
 His father was William John Stokes and his mother was Bearnice Lee.

 Personal

 In Sept 1957, Stokes's brother, Ben McCutchen Stokes, died in Indianapolis, Indiana.